 Do you use Facebook, Twitter or YouTube?
 Come and find us online and join in the conversation.
 You can use social media to ask us questions, share news and events and stay informed of Council related news and activities.

-Three Rivers District Council 'tweets' a few times a day about news and events.
 You can follow us @ThreeRiversDC.
 We also have Twitter accounts for some of our leisure activities.
 Click on the links below to visit and ‘follow’ them

 Facebook is a free social networking website.
 Users can join networks organised by city, workplace, school, and region to connect and interact with other people.
 Three Rivers District Council uses Facebook to raise awareness of campaigns and consultations and to publish local news and events.